mgnusl/herb-pi/README.md

 **Front-end setup:**

-*Requirements*
+Requirements

 	`Node 5.0.0` or higher is required.

-*Install dependencies*
+Install dependencies

 	1. From web-app directory run `npm install` to setup dependencies

-*Start development server, and get to work!*
+Start development server, and get to work!

 	1. From web-app directory run `npm run dev`, this will provide module bundling with hot reloading

 	2. Open your favorite web browser and visit `http://localhost:3000/`, your now ready for work!

-*Credit*
+Credit to..

-Thanks to tsaiDavid for a friendly introduction to Redux + React through `simple-redux-boilerplate`[1]
+Thanks to tsaiDavid for a friendly introduction to Redux + React through [simple-redux-boilerplate][1]

 ### Notes
 -	A `Plant` is a 'static' database field that contains information about each chooseable plant type (humidity, name etc).